Keyruu/oblivion/content/Homelab/Monitoring.md

   };
 }
 ```

-> [!info]
-> Currently I only have the datasources as a declarative config, keep in mind that for a production setup you should also have the dashboards as files in your repo.
->
-> The worst thing is to spend hours on a dashboard and then just lose it because you didn't put it in your repo.

 Now you also need to import Dashboards into Grafana.
 For this I can recommend the following:
 - [Node Exporter Full](https://grafana.com/grafana/dashboards/1860-node-exporter-full/) ID: `1860`